Battle of Remagen: Conflicting orders

-Hodges relayed the news to Bradley's 12th US Army Group headquarters at 8:15 pm.
+Hodges relayed the news to Bradley's 12th US Army Group headquarters at 8:15 p.m.
 General Harold "Pinky" Bull, Eisenhower's G-3, was at Bradley's 12th Army Group headquarters when they learned the bridge had been captured.
 Bull was skeptical of any plans to use the Remagen crossing, and he told Bradley, "You're not going anywhere down there at Remagen.
 You've got a bridge, but it's in the wrong place.
 It just doesn't fit in with the plan."
-Bradley replied, "What the hell do you want us to do, pull back and blow it up?".
+Bradley replied, "What the hell do you want us to do, pull back and blow it up?"

 Bradley contacted SHAEF commander Dwight Eisenhower at his forward headquarters in Reims, France, where Eisenhower was having dinner with several airborne commanders.
 Eisenhower's aide called him to the phone, where he learned of the bridge's capture.
 He told his guests, "That was Brad.
 He's got a bridge across the Rhine.
 And he apologized for it, said it was badly located at Remagen."
 Five divisions had been designated to seize Cologne which had already surrendered.
 Eisenhower told Bradley to redirect those divisions across the bridge at Remagen.
 Eisenhower then tactfully called Montgomery to relay the news, since it affected Montgomery's massive, long-planned Operation Plunder.

 Official orders were passed to Hoge to seize the bridge.
 By dusk, the combat engineers had partially filled the crater in the approach ramp with a tank dozer and once the sun went down, used the darkness to begin hasty repairs of the bridge.
 Until midnight of 7 March, the east bank was secured by only about 120 troops from Company A, 27th Armored Infantry Battalion and 1st Platoon, Company B, 27th Armored Infantry Battalion, 9th Armored Division.
 If the Germans had mounted an effective counterattack against this small force, they might have prevented the Americans from establishing the bridgehead.

 Stars and Stripes combat correspondent Andy Rooney was 32 km away when he heard the bridge had been captured.
 He was the first reporter at the bridgehead, followed shortly afterward by Howard Cowan of the Associated Press.
 Forty years after the event, he wrote about his luck: "It was a reporter's dream.
 One of the great stories of the war had fallen into my lap."
 Cowan was the first reporter across the bridge.
 When news of the bridge capture reached American newspapers, it was front-page news.
 Rooney rated the capture of the bridge as one of the top five events of the entire European war, alongside D-Day.

-Soon after its capture, a large sign was erected at the bridge's entrance which read, "Cross the Rhine with dry feet-courtesy of the 9th Armored Division."
+Soon after its capture, a large sign was erected at the bridge's entrance which read, "Cross the Rhine with dry feet—courtesy of the 9th Armored Division."